 If you like the vibe of its templates, go right ahead.
 But for us, visually speaking, any of the other six builders on this list do a better job.
 First impressions count, and that’s why this builder comes in last – despite its positives.

 So there you have it: a whistle-stop tour of the best website builders for musicians on the market today.
-Whether you’re price-conscious, design-driven. or sales-focused, we hope you found the right one for you.
+Whether you’re price-conscious, design-driven, or sales-focused, there’s a builder here for you.

 7 Best Website Builders for Musicians: Recap